List of Yu-Gi-Oh! GX characters: Season 2

 The D is Aster Phoenix's legal guardian and the reigning champion of the Pro League for ten years.
-He is also the culprit behind Aster's father's murder, having stolen the Ultimate Destiny Card.
+He is also the culprit behind the murder of Aster's father, having stolen the Ultimate Destiny Card.
 Because the card was corrupted by the Light of Destruction, The D developed a sadistic and uncaring split personality bent on destruction.
 After being defeated by Aster, he is killed in the explosion resulting from the Ultimate Destiny Card's purification.
 The D plays a Plasma deck.
 His former name in the English version is derived from the surname of Kyle Gass and the nickname of Jack Black (Jables).
 His name in the Japanese version stands for "Destiny of Duelists".